 18 Jun Leveraging Data to Improve the Quality of Patient Care

 Data is the asset that needs ongoing optimization.
-Especially so in the healthcare space.
-Care delivery organizationsare no longer constrained by a shortage of data.
+Especially so in the healthcare service space.
+Care delivery organizationsare no longer constrained by a shortage of data for quality patient care.
 In fact, there is so much data available with healthcare organizations today, that managing and leveraging this data to its full potential has become a challenge.

 Healthcare analytics, that leverages all this data, promises to reduce the cost of care, improve outcomes, and enhance the patient experience.

 These factors come together up to improve the overall quality of patient care- a tremendous opportunity for healthcare organizations to retain patients and gain a competitive edge.

 Health Care Services Shift from Volume Care to Value-based Care

 For so long, the healthcare service industry has been less than engagedwith its customers- the patients.
 But times are changing rapidly.
 Healthcare organizations now realize they have to deliver better outcomes to stay in business.

 We are witnessing a dynamic shift from the traditional fee-for-service model to value and outcome-based healthcare delivery.

 Value-based healthcare services requires practitioners to implement healthcare analytics at the point of delivery to evaluate the performance and effectiveness of care.
 With performance assessments and health data related to patient recovery, analytics can be used to provide ongoing feedback to care practitioners.

 Here are a few simple and subtle applications of analytics in advancing the quality of care delivery-